Rlee00/radayn/index.md

 It seems that so many people are positive on Twitter :D!

 Well, this is not shocking.
 The polarity of a person's tweet matters.
-[Studies] (https://buffer.com/resources/positivity-social-media/) have shown that positivity in social media wins in online interactions as people become less engaged when content on their feed becomes more negative.
-[With society being obssessed with influencers and younger people wishing to become influncers themselves] (https://www.bloomberg.com/news/articles/2019-11-05/becoming-an-influencer-embraced-by-86-of-young-americans), craving for more followers and retweets to attain fame online would explain why people tweet more positively.
+[Studies](https://buffer.com/resources/positivity-social-media/) have shown that positivity in social media wins in online interactions as people become less engaged when content on their feed becomes more negative.
+[With society being obssessed with influencers and younger people wishing to become influncers themselves](https://www.bloomberg.com/news/articles/2019-11-05/becoming-an-influencer-embraced-by-86-of-young-americans), craving for more followers and retweets to attain fame online would explain why people tweet more positively.

+## How positive are positive people?

 ## Do positives attract?

-Positive users seem to follow other positive users!
+Would a positive person tend to follow other positive people?

 {% include graph_homophily.html %}

+From what we found, users tend to follow other users of the same polarity!
+This means that a positive person is more likely to follow other positive people and a negative person is more likely to follow other negative people.

 {% include graph_network.html %}